oliversavio/oliversavio.github.io/_posts/2020-04-08-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 ### Types of Tables
 Hudi supports two types of tables
  1. __Copy on Write (CoW):__
-When writing to a CoW tables, the __*Insert-Compact-Overwrite*__ cycle is run.
+When writing to a CoW table, the __*Ingest-Reconcile-Compact-Purge*__ cycle is run.
 Data in CoW tables will always be up-to-date with the latest records after every write operation.
 This mode is preferred for use cases that need to read the most up-to-date data as quickly as possible.
 Data is exclusively stored in the columnar file format (parquet) in CoW tables.
 Since every write operation involves compaction and overwrite, this mode produces the smallest files.

  2. __Merge on Read (MoR):__ MoR tables are focused on fast write operations.
 Writing to these tables creates delta files which are later compacted to produce the up-to-date data on reading.
 The compaction operation may be done synchronously or asynchronously.
 Data is stored in a combination of columnar file format (parquet) as well as row based file format (avro).